joanseg/The-Positioning-Manual/chapters/14-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 At this point you can either give up entirely, retreat to a more superficial layer, or get serious about solving the deeper problem.
 Even if you decide to get serious about solving the deeper problem (and I hope you do, because the world needs more self-made experts like you!), you will spend some time living in that satisfaction gap I mentioned earlier.
 You'll spend some time knowing that there's a problem that you have access to but can't solve to your full satisfaction.

-This dissatisfaction will lead you to organize and pursue side quests, in search of the context, skill, complementary expertise, or data you need to really solve the deeper problem.
+This dissatisfaction will lead you to organize and pursue side quests, in search of the context, skill, complementary expertise, a unique implementation method, or data you need to really solve the deeper problem.
 It is during this phase of your career that you'll need even more discipline and discernment, because you now have a focus problem all over again.

 You thought the focus problem was over when you made that initial courageous specialization decision!
 Again, if you were simply pursuing marketing efficiencies, it might have ended there.
 But you're pursuing deep self-made expertise that creates valuable business impact.
 And there's almost certainly no curriculum to guide you as you do this.
 So now not only do you have to learn a lot of stuff, you have to invent the curriculum that guides your own learning!